agiordan101/codingame_chess/README.md

       * 8/P1p1k1pp/R2p4/2b4P/2B4K/8/5rq1/8 b - - 17 44 -> Detected as DRAW

     * Board: Implement get_castling_rights()
-    * Python script that merge all specified files into 1 (For codingame bot programming)

     * Optimize BitBoard :
         * Switch some function pointer at engine start depending on the rule ?